-The Achilles tendon is a strong, fibrous structure that connects the heel bone to the calf muscle.
-It is necessary for activities such as walking, running, and jumping.
-Achilles tendon rupture may occur for a number of reasons including excessive activity, sudden activity after remaining sedentary, and the use of fluoroquinolone antibiotics (especially in children).
-The rupture may present as a partial or complete tear, which causes sudden, intense pain in the heel and calf.
-Achilles tendon rupture almost always requires surgery and rehabilitation for the patient to recover fully.
-Fortunately for Houston area residents, K. Mathew Warnock, MD is a multilingual, board-certified orthopedic surgeon who has the expertise to perform these surgeries.
+The Achilles tendon is a strong, fibrous structure that connects the heel bone to the calf muscle, enabling humans to walk, run, and jump.
+Achilles tendon ruptures may occur for a number of reasons, including overuse, sudden activity after remaining sedentary, and taking fluoroquinolone antibiotics, especially in children.
+The rupture may present itself as a partial or complete tear, which causes sharp, intense pain in the heel and calf.
+Surgery and rehabilitation are almost always required for a full recovery.
+K. Mathew Warnock, MD is a multilingual, board-certified orthopedic surgeon offering Achilles tendon surgery to patients in the Houston, TX area.

 Achilles Tendon Rupture Repair

 Repair of the Achilles tendon requires the tightening and re-alignment of the tendon through the use of methodical suturing.
 The goal is to securely close the tear and allow the body time to heal properly.
-Depending upon which technique is chosen, surgery will require one to three incisions in order to allow access to the damaged tissues.
-The following are the procedures provided by Dr. Warnock for tendon repair:
+Depending upon which technique is chosen, surgery will require one to three incisions to allow access to the damaged tissues.
+Dr. Warnock has extensive experience using the following Achilles tendon repair procedures:

-This procedure begins with a surgical incision in the back of the lower leg near the tear.
-The top part of the Achilles tendon is grasped with a hemostat, and multiple sutures are inserted in a specific pattern with the help of a jig (surgical device).
-The jig is then removed, and the sutures are organized and stitched in a particular pattern.
-These steps are repeated with the lower part of the Achilles tendon in the same suture pattern.
-Both sets of sutures are securely tied together in a particular pattern to ensure that the tear is closed.
-The original incision is then sutured.
+Dr. Warnock begins this procedure with a surgical incision in the back of the lower leg near the tear.
+He will grasp the top part of the Achilles tendon with a hemostat and insert multiple sutures in a specific pattern with the help of a jig (surgical device).
+He’ll then remove the jig before organizing and stitching the sutures in a particular pattern.
+Dr. Warnock will repeat these steps on the bottom part of the Achilles tendon in the same suture pattern.
+Finally, he will securely tie together both sets of sutures in a particular pattern to ensure that the tear is closed before suturing the original incision.

 Achilles Midsubstance SpeedBridge™ Repair

-This type of Achilles tendon repair begins similarly to the Arthrex® PARS System with sutures inserted in the upper part of the Achilles tendon via an incision in the back of the lower leg.
-Two small incisions are then made at the base of the tendon where it meets the heel bone.
-The incisions are drilled and tapped in preparation for the swivel lock.
-The sutures are passed through the lower part of the tendon with help from a lasso, and then the foot is positioned to approximate the tendon ends.
-The sutures are anchored into the prepared holes, resulting in a secure, knotless repair.
+This type of Achilles tendon repair begins similarly to the Arthrex® PARS System, with Dr. Warnock inserting sutures in the upper part of the Achilles tendon via an incision in the back of the lower leg.
+He will make two small incisions at the base of the tendon where it meets the heel bone.
+Next, he will drill and tap the incisions to prepare for the swivel lock.
+Dr. Warnock will pass the sutures through the lower part of the tendon using a lasso and then position the foot to approximate the ends of the tendon.
+Finally, Dr. Warnock will anchor the sutures into the prepared holes, resulting in a secure, knotless repair.